Velocidex/velociraptor-docs/content/knowledge_base/tips/getting_latest_release.md

+---
-# How do I get the latest release binary?
+title: How do I get the latest release binary?
+---

 The Velociraptor release process uses a release branch to prepare a new release.
 Releases go through a release candidate (RC) process with